sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-link-entity/cp-mobile-dev-kit-link-entity.md

   - How to implement dynamic data subscription

 ## Intro
-You may clone an existing project from [GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/3-Enhance-Your-First-MDK-App-with-Additional-Functionalities/4-cp-mobile-dev-kit-customer-order) to start with this tutorial.
+You may clone an existing metadata project from the [MDK Tutorial GitHub repository](https://github.com/SAP-samples/cloud-mdk-tutorial-samples/tree/main/3-Enhance-Your-First-MDK-App-with-Additional-Functionalities/4-cp-mobile-dev-kit-customer-order) to start with this tutorial.

 ---